Skip to content

 9

-import { tryCatch } from 'holo-fn/either'
+import { tryCatch } from 'holo-fn/either';

-const input = '{"user": "John Doe"}'
+const input = '{"name": "John Doe"}'

 const parsed = tryCatch(() => JSON.parse(input), e => 'Invalid JSON')

-console.log(parsed) // John Doe
+console.log(parsed.name) // John Doe

 • Returns Right<R> if fn() succeeds